takinoy/zen-gtk-themes/README.md

 Install : extract the archive and copy the theme folders you want into ~/.theme.
 Arch users : "zen-gtk-themes" is available in AUR.

-Extras :
- - xfwm4 and metacity-1 windows decorator (see my others artworks)
+Extra : xfwm4 and metacity-1 windows decorator (see my others artworks)
- - Foxtrox icons.
-Install the package gnome-themes-extras if available or download the sources.
-Extract it and copy the folder icon-themes/Foxtrot/ into ~/.icons.

 Specific settings for libreoffice :
 Using small scrollbars in libreoffice 3.* cause sheet tabs too small.
 You can fix scrollbar width for LibreOffice two ways :
 - run the script libreoffice-patch.sh.
 This script will add customs application launchers for libreoffice in .local/share/applications.
 The following command will be added in the application launcher :
-# bash -c 'GTK2_RC_FILES=$HOME/.themes/Zen/gtk-2.0/apps/libreoffice.rc application-command'
+# bash -c "GTK2_RC_FILES=$HOME/.themes/Zen/gtk-2.0/apps/libreoffice.rc application-command"
 to uninstall and restore original files (if exist) run :
 # ./libreoffice-patch.sh --uninstall
 - edit Zen/gtk-2.0/gtkrc and change value of "GtkScrollbar::trough-border" from "2" to "3" for example.